 Full time doctoral students on the combined MA/PhD track will be expected to complete all degree requirements within six years from the start of course work in the doctoral program.
-(Exceptions may be made for part-time doctoral students at the discretion of the department.)
 Students who are unable to complete their degrees within this six-year period may, with the endorsement of their committee chair and the Director of Graduate Studies, petition the department's Graduate Committee for a one-year extension.
 This six-year rule is applicable regardless of when the student passed their comprehensive oral and written exams.